emcek/dcspy/README.md

 * added basic handling for Ka-50 PVI-800 data are received but not formatted properly
 * F-16C DED should working but not 4 buttons under LCD  - I don't have it so it is hard to test
 * G13 handler detect 32/64 bit of Python and load correct version of LCD Logitech C library
-* adding basic logging for debuging - prints on console
+* adding basic logging for debugging - prints on console
 * all defined aircraft are detected and loaded on-the-fly during operation
 * define new plane should be easy just use `AircraftHandle` as base class
 * Python LCD SDK was clean-up